 How Accurate Should Your Coffee Scales Be?

-It is suggested by a number of other specialist coffee blogs and websites, of which I fully respect their opinion that that double digit accuracy to the 100th of a gram is how accurate your scales should be.
+It is suggested by a number of other specialist coffee blogs and websites, of which I fully respect their opinion that double-digit accuracy to the 100th of a gram is how accurate your scales should be.

 Can You Use A Food Scale To Weigh Coffee?

 Yes you can.
-As long as they can measure accurately, any type of scale will do be they kitchen scales, glass scales, a mechanical scale.
-A digital coffee scale is better as they are more specialised and specific for baristas.
+As long as they can measure accurately, any type of scale will do, be they kitchen scales, glass scales, or a mechanical scale.
+A digital coffee scale is better as they are more specialized and specific for baristas.

 Why Are Scales So Expensive?